dentarg/auth0-blog/_posts/2017-08-17-javascript-for-microcontrollers-and-iot-part-3.markdown

 ---
 layout: post
 title: "JavaScript for Microcontrollers and IoT: A Web Server"
-description: "Up the ante using JavaScript to build a simple webserver with a microcontroller."
+description: "Up the ante using JavaScript to build a simple web server with a microcontroller."
-date: 2017-08-16 12:30
+date: 2017-08-17 12:30
 category: Technical Guide, IoT, JavaScript
 author:
   name: Sebastián Peyrott